 “I care about students of color, and it was a place to explore social justice, identity and values,” she says.
 “My experience there was great.
 I met a few students of color in pubic health, and we worked together to get through classwork such as anatomy and physiology.”

-After graduation in 2005 with a degree in Public Health/Health Promotion and Health Behavior, Olivia took a job as a patient navigator at a volunteer-run medical clinic offering free health care.
+After graduating in 2005 with a degree in Public Health-Health Promotion and Health Behavior, Olivia took a job as a patient navigator at a volunteer-run medical clinic offering free health care.
 Most patients were Latino; nearly all were uninsured.
 Although she liked working in a clinical environment, she soon realized that for many patients, care came too late.
 And her thoughts turned to prevention and her public health education.

 From there, she joined the Multnomah County Health Department (MCHD), in the Adolescent Sexual Health Program, and talked about healthy relationships, HIV and STIs – all taboo in the Latino community – and later transitioned into a health policy position.
 It was there she would reconnect with her old friend from Oregon State, Charlene McGee.